-- All public officers must be a ware of the consequence of misconduct in office under section 22(1) of the Act. - 23.2 Any Officer who fails to comply with any FIs is guilty of misconduct in office and will be disciplined, provided that any direction received to perform a duty is lawful. - 23.3 All matters where there are suspicions that a matter may involve illegal or criminal offence will be immediately referred by the PSF to the Solomon Island's Police for investigation.
+- 23.1 All public officers must be aware of the consequence of misconduct in office under Part 12 of PFMA. - Any Officer who fails to comply with any FIs is guilty of misconduct in office and will be disciplined, provided that any direction received to perform a duty is lawful. - 23.3 All matters where there are suspicions that a matter may involve illegal or criminal offence will be immediately referred by the PSF to the Solomon Island's Police for investigation.